 More than 9.3 million people were registered to vote in the recent polls, which were witnessed by international observers.

-Angola has maintained political stability since the end of the civil war in 2002.
-In February 2010, the Constitution established a presidential parliamentary system.
-Under the new system, the president is no longer elected by direct popular vote, but instead the head of the party winning the most seats in Parliament becomes President.
+Angola has maintained political stability since the end of the 27-year civil war in 2002.
+In 2010, a Constitution established a presidential parliamentary system with the president no longer elected by direct popular vote but instead as the head of the party winning the most seats.
 The 2010 Constitution sets a limit of two, five-year presidential terms.

 Internationally, Angola is becoming more assertive and demonstrating a more steadfast commitment to peace and stability in Africa, in particular in the Great Lakes region, whereAngola has secured a commitment to economic and political sanctions against the region’s armed rebel groups.

 Angola has made substantial economic and political progress since the end of the war in 2002.
 However, the country continues to face massive development challenges, which include reducing its dependency on oil and diversifying the economy; rebuilding its infrastructure; and improving institutional capacity, governance, public financial management systems, human development indicators, and the living conditions of the population.

 Large pockets of the population still remain living in poverty without adequate access to basic services, and the country could benefit from more inclusive development policies.

 Last Updated: Dec 22, 2017